tiffanyluu/barber-supply/README.md

 ## Features

-- **CRUD Operations**: View, add, update, and delete categories and items in the shop's inventory.
+- **Full CRUD Operations**: View, add, update, and delete categories and items in the shop's inventory.
 - **Categories**: Organize items into categories like Hair Products, Shaving Supplies, and more.
-- **Search Functionality**: Search for any items.
+- **Search Functionality**: Instantly search for any item by name.
-- **Admin Protection**: Password prompt to confirm destructive actions like deleting or updating categories/items.
+- **Image Uploads**: Upload and edit item images for better visual tracking.
-- **Mobile-friendly**: Responsive layout for easy access on mobile devices.
+- **Mobile-Responsive Design**: Smooth experience on phones, tablets, and desktops.